evanwill/get-git/2-setup.md

 Some initial setup is necessary the first time you use Git on a computer.
 You will use these commands only once, unless you want to change something.

-Set your name and email:
+Set your name and email (matching your GitHub account):

 ```
 git config --global user.name "Evan Will"